eaton-lab/hack-the-planet/docs/sessions/session-20.md

 </figure>

 ## Icebreaker question
-* What is your earliest childhood memory?
+* What do you do/get as a nice treat for yourself?

 ## :material-book-variant: Learning objectives
 In this session we will learn about building interactive web-based